KuKustudy/my-bookshelf/README.md

 1. go to 'my-bookshelf-frontend' folder
 2. npm start

-to run front end - react with tailwind:
+to run front end - react with tailwind (if not run with tailwind, when you write tailwind code, the page won't update itself):
 1. go to 'my-bookshelf-frontend' folder
 2. npx tailwindcss -i ./src/tailwind.css -o ./src/tailwindoutput.css --watch